Get insider access

 6.4 Sports

-The Insignia F30 is mediocre for watching sports.
+The Insignia F30 is passable for watching sports.
 It has a good viewing angle, so it's an okay choice for a wide seating arrangement.
-The image remains consistent when viewed from the sides, so you don't have to fight over the best seat.
+The image also remains consistent when viewed from the sides, so you don't have to fight over the best seat.
 On the other hand, it has low peak brightness and just decent reflection handling, so it struggles to overcome glare even in a moderately lit room.
 The TV has an alright response time, so there's some noticeable blur behind fast-moving players and objects.

 Pros